Spectral imaging: Systems

-The most used way to achieve spectral imaging is to take an image for each desired band, using a narrowband filters.
+The most used way to achieve spectral imaging is to take an image for each desired band, using narrowband filters.
 This leads to a huge number of images and large bank of filters when a significant spectral resolution is required.

 There is another technique, much more efficient and based on multibandpass filters, which allows obtaining a number of final bands starting from a limited number of images.
-The taken images build a mathematical base with enough informative information to reconstruct data for each pixel with a high spectral resolution.
+The taken images build a mathematical base with enough information to reconstruct data for each pixel with a high spectral resolution.
 This is the approach followed by the Hypercolorimetric Multispectral Imaging (HMI) of Profilocolore SRL.